2018 NFC Championship Game: 2019 rematch

+Subsequent events

-During the Saints' wild card playoff game, they saw their season end due to another controversial pass interference no-call against the Minnesota Vikings.
-The Vikings won the game on a touchdown pass on the opening drive in overtime from Kirk Cousins to Kyle Rudolph, 26–20.
-However, the Saints allege that Rudolph pushed off on Saints cornerback P. J. Williams to gain separation in order to catch the pass and no penalty was called.
-Had offensive pass interference been called, the Vikings would have faced 3rd and goal from the 14 and the Saints would have had a chance to force a field goal to stay in the game.
+Despite the loss to the Rams during the 2019 regular season, the Saints again finished 13–3 to win the NFC South, while the Rams finished 9–7 and missed the playoffs.
+This time, the Saints finished in a three-way tie for the best record in the conference and fell to the third seed on tiebreakers, forcing them to play in the wild-card round.
+During their wild card playoff game, they saw their season end due to another controversial pass interference no-call against the Minnesota Vikings.
+The Vikings' touchdown pass on the opening drive in overtime from Kirk Cousins to Kyle Rudolph won them the game, 26–20.
+However, the Saints allege that Rudolph pushed off on Saints cornerback P. J. Williams to gain separation in order to catch the pass, and no foul was called.
+Had offensive pass interference been called, the Vikings would have faced third and goal from the 14-yard line, and the Saints would have had a chance to force a field goal to stay in the game.

+The Saints made the playoffs again in 2020 but were eliminated again at home, this time by the Buccaneers in the Divisional Round, in Drew Brees' last game before his retirement after 20 years in the NFL.
+Sean Payton retired a year later after missing the playoffs in 2021, though a year after that he announced he was returning to coach the Denver Broncos.
+The Saints have not qualified for the playoffs since.